dunkelfrosch/phpcoverfish/README.md

-    raw-exclude-path         exclude a specific path from your planned scan raw-autoload-file        your application used autoload file (psr-0/psr-4 standard) will be replaced by phpunit.xml file in our upcoming beta version -f / --output-format     json, text (default) - rendering of scan result output format (json or text) -l / --output-level      detail of scan result output (0=minimal, 1=normal(default), 2=detailed) --output-prevent-echo    if you fetch results in json format, you can hide direct output and analyse results as as a json object directly, this parameter is mainly used for testing purposes (deprecated, will be replaced by --quiet/-q in beta version)
+    raw-exclude-path         exclude a specific path from your planned scan raw-autoload-file        your application used autoload file (psr-0/psr-4 standard) will be replaced by phpunit.xml file in our upcoming beta version -f | --output-format     json, text (default) - rendering of scan result output format (json or text) -l | --output-level      detail of scan result output (0=minimal, 1=normal(default), 2=detailed) -n | --no-interaction    not necessary, no virtual interaction planned yet -v | --verbose           will be handled by option '--output-level <n>' -q | --quiet             if you fetch results in json format, you can hide direct output and analyse results as as a json object directly
-    --no-ansi                prevent colorful output of rendering results --verbose                will be handled by option '--output-level <n>' --no-interaction         not necessary, no virtual interaction planned yet --quiet                  will be handled by option '--output-prevent-echo'

-### Parameters (not available in beta-1)

-    --debug                  generate a more detailed debug output of coverfish process --stop-on-error          stop on first application error
-    --stop-on-failure        stop on first detected coverFish failure --warning-threshold-stop set a warning threshold value, application will break on reaching this number
+    --no-ansi                prevent colorful output of rendering results (default: false | 0) --stop-on-error          stop on first application error | exception (default: false | 0) --stop-on-failure        stop on first detected coverFish scan failure (default: false | 0)

 ## Missing features, annoying bugs and project thoughts